Two Tracts on Government: Structure

-The second article was written in Latin, entitled An Magistratus Civilis possit res adiaphoras in divini cultus rites asciscere, easque populo imponere?
+The second tract was written in Latin, entitled An Magistratus Civilis possit res adiaphoras in divini cultus rites asciscere, easque populo imponere?
 Afirmatur.
-It was written in 1662 and translated by Philip Abrams and published in 1967.
-In this article Locke elaborates on the concepts of law and authority upon which the first article is based.
+It was written in 1662 and reaffirmed his view in the 1660 First Tract that civil authority could impose uniformity in established Anglicanism.
+Written in Latin rather than English, it would have a narrower readership.
+It "has the appearance of being a formal contribution to an academic debate."
+It was translated by Philip Abrams and published in 1967.
+Locke elaborates on the concepts of law and authority upon which the first tract is based.

 Historical background

-Between 1642 and 1651 England suffered several armed conflicts known as the English Civil War.
-These conflicts arose around religious tensions and questions of the King's right to rule.
+Between 1642 and 1651 England was embroiled in the English Civil War between Charles I and his royalist supporters and Parliamentarians, who sought to check royal power.
+Conflict arose around religious tensions and questions of the King's right to rule.
+The Parliamentarians defeated the royalist army and captured the king.

+Charles refused any check on his power, was tried by a special court and executed.
+The monarchy and House of Lords were abolished, and the English Commonwealth established.
+With the death of Oliver Cromwell the government subsequently collapsed and the Stuart monarchy was restored in 1660.
 Locke, growing up in such an atmosphere and influenced by earlier writers such as Thomas Hobbes, feared that liberty could lead to civil disturbance.

-Tension between authoritarian and liberal views can be found already in this work.
+Tension between authoritarian and liberal views can be found already in this work, as seen by comparing it with Locke's later work in the Two Treatises of Government.

 A few years later, Locke co-authored the Fundamental Constitutions of Carolina, which promise religious toleration, but establish aristocracy, slavery and serfdom.
-In fact Locke himself became financially involved in slave trade during those years.
+Locke himself became financially involved in slave trade during those years.
 Only later in his life did Locke come to endorse the liberalism he is known for.